Summary

 Theme

-Some songs are about money and personal hardships and struggles.
+Some songs are about money and personal hardships, struggles, love and longing.
 Occasionally, the lyrics are written in appreciation of a prominent member of society.
 Politicians are regularly the recipients of such adulation, even though they are periodically the recipients of harsh criticism.

 Culture